 Can leftover holidays be carried forward?

-However, this only applies to the 4 weeks of leave mandated by the EU Working Time Directive (which still applies after the UK left the European Union), and not the additional 1.6 weeks that make up the UK statutory allowance of 5.6 weeks, or any extra non-statutory annual leave you offer.
+This only applies to the four weeks of leave mandated by the EU Working Time Directive, which still applies after the UK left the European Union.
+So, these four weeks, generally speaking, can't be carried over.

 Payment in lieu of holiday at the end of employment

 The rules around payment in lieu of holiday are slightly different when someone’s employment is coming to an end.
-An employee’s final pay will include any accrued untaken holidays and any relevant extras (redundancy pay, etc).
+This is the one scenario where payment in lieu becomes not only allowed but often required.
+When an employee leaves a company, the employee’s final pay will include any accrued untaken holidays and any relevant extras (redundancy pay, etc).

 (A x B) - C, where: